Bangladesh seeks China help to repatriate Rohingya refugees | Law-Order

 Bangladesh's garment industry, which brings in more than 80% of foreign currency from exports, is heavily dependent on China for raw materials.

-On Sunday, Yi told Hasina during a courtesy call that his country considers Bangladesh as a “strategic development partner” and would continue to support it, said Ihsanul Karim, the presidential press secretary.
+On Sunday, Wang told Hasina during a courtesy call that his country considers Bangladesh as a “strategic development partner” and would continue to support it, said Ihsanul Karim, the presidential press secretary.

 He said Bangladesh would get a list from China soon about the products and services that would get duty-free access.

-Alam said that Yi explained to the Bangladeshi foreign minister that “some countries misunderstand and misinterpret” China.
+Alam said that Wang explained to the Bangladeshi foreign minister that “some countries misunderstand and misinterpret” China.
 He did not elaborate.

 But Momen told reporters separately that the Chinese minister mentioned that a section of Taiwanese people was being provoked against the sovereignty of China.

-The junior minister said China pledged to work continuously to resolve the Rohingya crisis and quoted Yi as saying that the internal challenges in Myanmar were not only troubling Bangladesh but also other countries.
+The junior minister said China pledged to work continuously to resolve the Rohingya crisis and quoted Wang as saying that Myanmar's internal challenges were troubling other countries.

 ”Our foreign minister strongly reiterated that Chinese cooperation is needed.
 China has progressed on resolving the Rohingya issue and we need the situation to come to an end,” Alam said.